kubernetes/kubernetes/v1.0/docs/design/service_accounts.md

 policy that is desired can be applied to them.

 A higher level workflow is needed to coordinate creation of serviceAccounts, secrets and relevant policy objects.
-Users are free to extend kubernetes to put this business logic wherever is convenient for them, though the Service Account Finalizer is one place where this can happen (see below).
+Users are free to extend Kubernetes to put this business logic wherever is convenient for them, though the Service Account Finalizer is one place where this can happen (see below).

 ### Kubelet